The mass distribution of stars stripped in binaries: The effect of metallicity: Stripped star population predictions

 In Fig. \ref{fig:contour}, we illustrate the regions in mass and metallicity where we expect---and where we do not expect---hot stripped stars created through binary interaction (as described in the previous sections).
 Each contour in Fig. \ref{fig:contour} corresponds to a horizontal grid line from Fig. \ref{fig:cumulative} and shows, for each metallicity, the stripped star mass above which the labeled number of stripped stars are expected (assuming a constant star formation rate of $1 M_\odot$/yr).

 For low stripped star masses, the expected number of stripped stars is largely insensitive to metallicity.
-For a $1 M_\odot / {\rm yr}$ constant star-formation rate, $\sim 10,000$ stripped stars with masses greater than $\sim 1.8 M_\odot$ are expected at all metallicities.
+For a $1 M_\odot / {\rm yr}$ constant star formation rate, $\sim 10,000$ stripped stars with masses greater than $\sim 1.8 M_\odot$ are expected at all metallicities.
 Similarly, $\sim 1,000$ stripped stars with masses greater than $\sim 4-5 M_\odot$ are also expected across all metallicities.

-However, as already demonstrated in Fig.s \ref{fig:mdist} and \ref{fig:cumulative}, the number of massive stripped stars is highly metallicity dependent.
+However, as already demonstrated in Figs. \ref{fig:mdist} and \ref{fig:cumulative}, the number of massive stripped stars is highly metallicity dependent.
 We expect $\sim 100$ hot binary-stripped stars with mass above $15 M_\odot$ for solar metallicity, while not even one is expected for the lowest metallicity $Z=0.0002$ (Fig. \ref{fig:contour}).